Sicos1977/OfficeConverter/README.md

 ## Installing via NuGet

-The easiest way to install ChromeHtmlToPdf is via NuGet.
+The easiest way to install OfficeConverter is via NuGet.

 In Visual Studio's Package Manager Console, simply enter the following command: